 Energy companies rated

-Good Energy is the best energy supplier, according to the 2013 Which?
-Switch energy satisfaction survey, followed by Ecotricity and then Ebico and Utility Warehouse.
+Good Energy and Ecotricity are the top energy suppliers, according to the 2014 Which?
+Switch energy satisfaction survey, followed by Utility Warehouse, Ebico and Ovo Energy.

 Compare energy prices now to see how much you could save by changing to a top-rated energy supplier.

 Our Which?
 Switch survey rates 20 UK gas and electricity suppliers through the biggest publicly available survey of its kind.
 It gathers opinions from more than 8,500 energy customers and rates energy suppliers on a range of measures including customer service, value for money and accuracy of bills.

 Each energy supplier receives a customer score based on their overall satisfaction and the likelihood they would recommend it to a friend.

 |Supplier||Customer service||Value for money||Bills (accuracy and clarity)||Complaints||Helping you save energy||Customer score|

 |10.
 Spark Energy||48%|